Ever wondered how your credit utilisation ratio can affect your financial profile? Read this article to learn all about it and more.

 Additional Reading: What Can Hurt Your Credit Score?

 In the end, it all boils down to responsible Credit Card behavior.
 Don’t have a Credit Card?
-Apply for one and get approval in just 24 hours.
-And you don’t have to submit any physical documents.
+Apply for one online and get approval in just 24 hours.
+And you don’t have to submit any physical documents or meet any bank reps either.